Stories that plant seeds of wisdom

 Every parent carries values they want to pass on

-We started Spark and Wonder Books because we believe the most important things parents want to teach their children — courage, kindness, honesty, wonder — deserve better tools than a lecture or a lesson plan.
+We started Spark and Wonder Books because we believe the most important things parents want to teach their children.
+Courage, kindness, honesty, wonder.
+These deserve better tools than a lecture or a lesson plan.

-Our books draw on real philosophy, real mythology, and the real conversations that happen between parents and children at bedtime, in the car, and over breakfast.
+Our books draw on philosophy, mythology, and the conversations that happen between parents and children at bedtime, in the car, and over breakfast.
 We don't simplify these ideas.
-We make them accessible — through story, through color, and through the quiet magic of reading together.
+We make them accessible in story and in color, so reading together becomes the thing that sticks.

 Every book we publish is a conversation starter.
-A seed planted.
-A moment shared between a parent and a child that might just grow into something that lasts a lifetime.
+A moment shared between a parent and a child that they'll both remember.

 From the Blog